vuldin/kafql/README.md

 This project starts a [Kubernetes](https://kubernetes.io) cluster with:

 - a multi-replica [Kafka](https://kafka.apache.org) stateful set in kraft mode
-- a kafka producer that creates events for people moving through various rooms in a building
+- a people app simulating people needing elevators rides on various floors within a building
+- a building app handling up/down elevator buttons being pressed
 - an [Apollo](https://apollographql.com) graphql server with subscriptions to kafka topics
 - a [NextJS](https://nextjs.org) dashboard that visualizes the real-time events
 - all resources running in a [Minikube](https://minikube.sigs.k8s.io/docs) kubernetes cluster